Starcatch/Speech-APP/README.md

 ## Speech APP

-The APP is ment to help non-verbal children to communicate.
+The APP is meant to help non-verbal children to communicate with people around them by clicking on

 ## Project Specifications

 - Create responsive UI (CSS Grid) with picture buttons
 - Speaks the text when button clicked
-- Drop down custom text to speech
-- Speaks the text typed in
-- Change voices